 Comparative Fly Rod Characteristics

 Stiffness: We grade the rods on a scale of 1-10 for relative action (higher number = stiffer fly rod).
-The stiffest, “fastest action” rod is the B III+, designed primarily for power.
+The stiffest, “fastest action” rod is the Alpha+, designed primarily for power.
 The “slowest action” Winston rod is the Tom Morgan Favorite, followed by the members of the Pure Series.
 These rods are designed for touch and are coveted by dry fly anglers.

 Distance: The range in which each rod excels.
 When choosing a rod, the angler should consider his or her most typical casting situations to select a rod that casts best in those high percentage scenarios.